ibm-cloud-docs/account/ts-upgrade.md

 {{site.data.keyword.attribute-definition-list}}

-# How do I get access to upgrade my {{site.data.keyword.Bluemix_notm}} account?
+# How do I get access to upgrade my {{site.data.keyword.cloud_notm}} account?
 {: #ts_upgrade_cc}
 {: troubleshoot}

 You can't upgrade to a Pay-As-You-Go account.
 {: shortdesc}

-When you try to upgrade your account from the [Account settings](/account/settings) page in the {{site.data.keyword.Bluemix_notm}} console, the following message is displayed:
+When you try to upgrade your account from the [Account settings](/account/settings) page in the {{site.data.keyword.cloud_notm}} console, the following message is displayed:
 {: tsSymptoms}

 ```text